danielvarga/earth-moving-generative-net/readme.md

-# Earth mover generative net
+# Earth moving generative net

 This is a neural network model capable of learning high dimensional probability distributions by sampling them.
 Its generative model is the most commonly used one: It samples from some simple fixed prior distribution,